 to avoid politics and religion.

 Membership is by invitation and is (at the current time) a men only

 BOIS WOMENS INSTITUTE

 Theydon Bois has a flourishing Women's Institute with a membership of over 90 ladies.
-2017 is our 98th Year .The current President is Mrs Kay Rush who was re-elected after a very successful first year in office.
-During 2008 the institute has progressed from strength to strength with a programme comprising a variety of excellent speakers and subjects.
+2018 is our 99th Year .The current President is Mrs Doreen Snell.
+The institute has progressed from strength to strength with a programme comprising a variety of excellent speakers and subjects.
 Other activities have included sherry mornings, pancake day events, strawberry teas, outings to places of special interest and entertainment.
 Proceeds will be in aid of WI funds.
 The institute has a Bridge section who meet on Friday afternoons in the Village Hall.
 As part of a national organisation our aims are to improve the quality of life for our members and for society in general.
 New members are always welcome.
-Please contact our Secretary Mary Leng Tel: 01992 578174 or President, Kay Rush Tel:
+Please contact our Secretary Mary Leng Tel: 01992 578174 or President, Doreen Snell.